ia-toki/tcframe/docs/tutorials/tutorial_2.rst

 Writing problem spec
 --------------------

 The following is a problem spec that is derived directly from the problem statement.
 We are using the same private method ``eachElementBetween()`` from the previous tutorial.
 We are adding another private method ``allAreEqual()``.
-We are also adding several private methods for checking graph properties, namely ``noSelfLoop()`` and ``isConnected()``.
-In a graph, self loop is an edge connecting a node to itself.
+We are also adding several private methods for checking graph properties, namely ``noSelfLoop()`` (self loop is an edge connecting a node to itself) and ``isConnected()``.
 These methods are very modular and we can always reuse them for another problem.
 However, note that the methods assume the nodes of the graph are 0-based, and several minor changes are needed if the nodes are 1-based.

 Let's focus on the syntax differences compared to the first tutorial.
 Note that we are using the method ``Constraints()`` to include the global constraints that applies to every subtasks, and we are using ``SubtaskX()`` to include the constraints that applies to only those subtasks.
-Since ``Subtask3()`` does not have any additional constraints that is not included in the global constraints, we can omit the method.
+Since ``Subtask3()`` does not have any additional constraints that is not included in the global constraints, we can simply just leave the method empty.

 ``minimum-spanning-tree/spec.cpp``: